 Information Literacy @ UWF

 Information literacy is an important component of UWF’s Strategic Direction 1: Learner Centered and Focused, and Strategic Direction 3: Academic Programming, Scholarship, and Research.
-Resources for incorporating and assessing information literacy in each of the academic domains can be found on the CUTLA website.
+Resources for incorporating and assessing information literacy in each of the academic domains can be found in the CUTLA Confluence page.
 Information literacy is taught by librarians and faculty throughout the university, helping students develop core skills and gain in-depth knowledge of resources in their disciplines.

 What is Information Literacy?

-- ● use research tools and indicators of authority to determine the credibility of sources, understand the elements that might temper this credibility;
+- use research tools and indicators of authority to determine the credibility of sources, and understand the elements that might temper this credibility;

 For further information on our Library Instruction & Information Literacy Program and to view assessment results, visit our program guide.